Apollo (System Copernicus)

-Apollo (System Copernicus) is a stained glass window, designed by Stanisław Wyspiański for the Medical Society in Krakow, from 1904.
+Apollo (System Copernicus) is a stained glass window, designed by Stanisław Wyspiański for the Medical Society in Kraków, from 1904.

 Location and history

-The stained glass is located in the Medical Society house in Krakow, which was built for Dr. Julian Nowak in 1904.
+The stained glass is located in the Medical Society house in Kraków, which was built for Dr. Julian Nowak in 1904.
 This is only one of the many art elements of the building designed by Wyspiański; he also designed stair railings, wall paintings and flooring, as well as furniture and chandeliers.
 The Wyspiański stained glass windows in the House of Medicine are the only stained glass windows by the artist housed in a secular building.

-The stained glass is based on a pastel by Wyspiański with the same title; the pastel drawing is located in the collection of the National Museum in Krakow, which received it in 1946 as a gift from Dr. Nowak.
+The stained glass is based on a pastel by Wyspiański with the same title; the pastel drawing is located in the collection of the National Museum in Kraków, which received it in 1946 as a gift from Dr. Nowak.
 This stained glass is one of the most reproduced works by Wyspiański, and has been printed in magazines, albums and postage stamps.